 Cost incurred in rice production

 The total variable cost involved in production of rice was calculated NRs.
 153,334.98 per hectare.
 The study showed that the highest share on the total variables cost was accounted by human labor i.e., 40.46%, which is followed by machine labor (24.07%), organic manure (15.24%), pesticides cum irrigation (7.98%), seed (7.42%), and chemical fertilizer (4.83%) (Table 1).
 Poudel et al. (2021) found that the total cost of rice production was NRs.
 154,886 per hectare in Gorkha district of Nepal, while the study by Paudel et al. (2021) found the total cost amounting NRs.
 119,683.8 per hectare in Gorkha, with the major share accounted by human labor, i.e., 75.1%.
 Yadav et al. (2021) found that the total cost of rice production was NRs.
 108,214.78 per hectare in Rautahat, Nepal.
 They reported that the human labor constitutes 52.5% of total variable cost.
 Human labor cost accounted for 50.57% of total cost, with the total cost amounted to NRS 75,139.84 per hectare in rice production (Dhakal et al., 2019).
 A study by Sapkota and Sapkota (2019) reported that human labor costs constituted about 46.69% of the total variable cost in rice production.
-The average production cost in rice production shows an increasing trend, which could be attributed to increased wage rates for human labor (Bhandari et al., 2015) and rising prices for fertilizers and machinery (Sapkota and Sapkota, 2019).
+The average production cost in rice production shows an increasing trend, which could be attributed to increased wage rates for human labor (Bhandari et al., 2015) and rising prices for fertilizers and machinery (Sapkota, 2019).
 One of the effective strategies to reduce the production expenses is by replacing the human labor through mechanization process (Poudel et al., 2021).
 The decreased share of human labor to total variable cost reported in our findings may indicate the increasing trend toward mechanization.
 During the study, we observed the farmers preference in adopting several machines such as mechanical threshers and reapers for threshing and harvesting purposes over traditional practices of using human labor for threshing and harvesting.

 Table 1